MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 - Use the **90-days self-assisted premium trial.**

-    Trial users are granted the capacity of one hosted machine.
+    Trial users are granted the capacity of one hosted machine per environment.
 To start a trial, select **Try free** under **Per-user plan with attended RPA** in the [Power Automate pricing page](https://powerautomate.microsoft.com/pricing/) or the desktop flow page of the [Power Automate portal](https://make.powerautomate.com/).

-> [!NOTE]
-> During the preview period, all tenants have a global limit of 10 hosted machines.

-You'll also need the following prerequisite licenses: Windows, Intune, Azure Active Directory.

 ## Prerequisites